Pixel Code

 These bundles improve adoption because students actually use the items weekly.

-1. Printing too much text → unreadable during play
+1. Printing too much text - It's not readable during play

-2. Ordering exactly the minimum → always need extras
+2. Ordering exactly the minimum - There's always a need for extras

-3. No identification elements → balls get lost/mixed with other schools
+3. No identification elements - Balls get lost and mixed with other schools.

-5. Not planning for wear + replacements (school equipment gets used hard)
+5. No consideration for wear + replacements (school equipment gets used hard)

-• Are custom basketballs good for school fundraisers?
-Yes high perceived value.
+Are custom basketballs good for school fundraisers?
+Yes.

-• Should you print a long sponsor list on the ball?
-No keep sponsor text minimal.
+Should you print a long sponsor list on the ball?
+No. Keep it short.

-• Are mini sport balls better for younger kids?
-Yes lighter, safer, easier to handle.
+Are mini sports balls safer for younger kids?
+Yes.
+They are lighter and easier to handle.

-• Do you need extras for PE programs?
-Yes plan for loss and wear.
+Do you need extras for PE programs?
+Yes.
+Expect loss and wear.

 Are full-size custom basketballs too expensive for most schools?

-Not if you use them as a premium tier item (tournament prizes, sponsors, top donors) and use lower-cost items for broad distribution.
+Not if you use them as a premium item (for tournaments, sponsors, or top donors) and use low-cost items for most people.

-How many custom basketballs do we need for PE classes?
+How many basketballs do we need for PE classes?

-Should camps print the year on the ball?
+Should camps print the year on the basketballs?

-Sports bottles and drawstring bags because they’re used weekly.
+Sports bottles and drawstring bags because they are used weekly.

 Cart Summary